jariz/single-truth/slides.md

 - The result of a async operation (e.g. fetching data from somewhere)
 - A third party library (e.g. sending an analytics event)
-- Manual DOM mutation (e.g. updating the window title, updating a part of the UI that isn't managed by vu)
+- Manual DOM mutation (e.g. updating the window title)

 Summed up, side effects are anything **that is not a pure function of the state**.